KlipperScreen/KlipperScreen/docs/Panels/Screws.md

 The panel doesn't support more than 9 screws. if there is a center screw define the positions to avoid issues.
 See "screw_positions" in the [printer options](https://klipperscreen.readthedocs.io/en/latest/Configuration/#printer-options)

+## Rotation

+The layout can be rotated if the screen is not directly in front of the machine. in the printer configuration you would add screw_rotation: 90 Valid values are 0 90 180 270

+## Inversion

+The layout will be inverted if an axis is inverted in the move panel

 ## Is there an alternative?